kuleshov/ProbHap/README.md

 ## Reproducing experiments

-To reproduce the experiments of Kuleshov (2014), use the script in the experiments folder.
+To reproduce the experiments of Kuleshov (2014), use the script in the `/experiments` folder.
 This requires first downloading the RefHap and MixSIH packages and setting their paths in the `Makefile`.
 Also, make sure that you downloaded the sample data to `/data`.

-To execute the experiments, type:
+To run the experiments, type:
 ```
 make run
 make other